Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

   <summary>Design Platform Details</summary>

 ## Design Platform Details
 In the base platform, the CIPS, NoC, and AI Engine are instantiated and interfaces among them are created.
-To add the various functions in a system level design, PL kernels are added to the base platform depending on the application developed, that is, the PL kernels present in each design might vary.
+To add the various functions in a system-level design, PL kernels are added to the base platform depending on the application developed, that is, the PL kernels present in each design might vary.
 An ADF graph is connected to an extensible Vitis platform where the graph I/Os are connected either to the platform ports or to ports on Vitis kernels through the Vitis compiler connectivity directives.
 For this design, the components are added by the `v++ -l` step (make XCLBIN in the tool flow section above) and include the following:
 * AI Engine kernel `graph.o`
 * data mover kernel (`dma_hls.[hw|hw_emu].xo`)